Joseph A. Suozzi: Early life

-Suozzi's father, Michele, arrived in the United States in 1913, served in the U.S. infantry and became a naturalized U.S. citizen, and returned to Italy in 1920 to marry.
-Joseph Suozzi was born in Ruvo del Monte, a village in the province of Potenza, in the Basilicata region.
-He and his mother, Rosa Ciampa, emigrated to the United States in 1925.
-Following the naturalization of his father, Joseph became a citizen as well by derivation.
+Suozzi's father, Michele, had arrived in the United States in 1913, served in the U.S. infantry and became a naturalized U.S. citizen.
+He returned to Italy in 1920 and married Joseph's mother Rosa Ciampa there.

+Joseph Suozzi was born in Ruvo del Monte in the Province of Potenza in the Basilicata region.
+He was a natural-born U.S. citizen by derivation, because his father had already naturalized.
+He and his mother emigrated to the United States in 1925.

-Suozzi attended elementary and high school in Glen Cove and Oyster Bay in New York.
+He attended elementary and high school in Glen Cove and Oyster Bay in New York.
 He volunteered as an Air Cadet prior to his graduation from college.
 He entered military service with the United States Air Force during World War II, and became a navigator assigned to a B-24 bombing crew of the 15th Air Force.
 He was based at Torretta Air Field, in Cerignola, Italy – less than 50 miles from his birthplace.
 He completed 35 bombing missions in Austria, Yugoslavia, Germany, and Italy, for which he was awarded the Distinguished Flying Cross and the Air Medal with three Clusters.